 In Year 1, we encourage and support children to develop independence and nurture a positive attitude to learning.
 The children will experience a range of fun and engaging learning activities.

-The children have four Literacy and Mathematics lessons a week.
+The children have four English and Mathematics lessons a week.
 Children are taught phonics four times a week, where we continue to follow the Read Write Inc programme introduced in Reception.

-In the afternoons, children are taught History and Geography through the Connected Curriculum and Science, RE, Music and PSHE as separate lessons.
-One morning per week, the children take part in a carousel which involves computing, art and PE.
+In the afternoons, children are taught History and Geography through the Connected Curriculum and Science, RE, Music and RHE as separate lessons.
+Each week, the children take part in a carousel which involves Computing, Art and PE.

-The children read weekly with the teaching assistant and once every 2 weeks with the teacher.
+The children read weekly with the class teacher or teaching assistant.
 We encourage you to read 5 times a week with your child.
 Reading books can be changed first thing in the morning so please remind your child to do this if needed.
+Class Library books will be changed once a week on Friday.

 Children are provided with a piece of fruit each day at break time as a healthy snack.